-Electromagnetic fields can be sub-divided into two components:
+Electromagnetic fields (EMFs) can be sub-divided into two components:

-(1) Electric field E [measured in Volts per metre or V/m]
+- Electric field (E-field) (measured in volts per metre or "V/m"]; and - Magnetic field (H-field) (measured in amperes per metre or "A/m"].

-(2) Magnetic field H [measured in Amperes per metre or A/m]
+The E-field and the H-field are mathematically interdependent6 in the radiating near-field7 and the far-field8, which is located beyond a distance of at least the wavelength of the radiated EMF.
+The measurement locations for most transmitter installations lie well within the far-field, as the wavelengths of the transmitted signals are relatively short, and the antennas are typically located many metres from any public area.

-The E-field and the H-field are mathematically interdependent6 in the radiating near field7 and the far field8 which are located beyond a distance of at least the wavelength of the radiated electromagnetic field.
-The measurement locations for most transmitter installations lie well within the far-field, as the wavelengths of the transmitted signals are relatively short and the antennas are typically located many metres from any public area.
-The following table shows wavelengths for commonly transmitted signals:
+The following table identifies wavelengths for commonly transmitted signals: